Sarah Beckett

-Sarah Beckett (born 14 February 1999) is a professional English rugby union player.
-She represents England women's national rugby union team internationally and plays for Harlequins Women at club level.
+Sarah Elizabeth Beckett (born 14 February 1999) is a professional English rugby union player.
+She represents England women's national rugby union team internationally and plays for Gloucester-Hartpury at club level.

 International career

 Beckett made her England debut in November 2018, starting in an 57–5 victory of USA Women.
 She featured in every game as England won the 2019 Women's Six Nations Championship Grand Slam.

-She played in all Autumn Internationals and 2020 Women’s Six Nations matches.
+She played in all Autumn Internationals and 2020 Women's Six Nations matches.

+On 17 March 2025, she was named in the Red Roses squad for the Women's Six Nations Championship.

 Club career

 Beckett made her debut in the Premier 15s for Waterloo Ladies aged 18.
 The club was renamed Firwood Waterloo Ladies Rugby Football Club for sponsorship reasons.
 She won the Gill Burns' Ladies Championship with Firwood in the 2016/17 season.
 In the same season, she also won the Gill Burns' Ladies County Championship as captain of the Lancashire and North of England U18 team.

 As the only professional rugby player at Firwood, she moved to Harlequins Women in 2019 in a bid to help her retain professional standards.